EcologyR/BlueCarbon/README.md

 A BibTeX entry for LaTeX users is

   @Manual{,
-    title = {BlueCarbon: Estimation of Organic Carbon Stocks and Fluxes From Soil Core Data}, author = {Nerea Piñeiro-Juncal and Julen Astigarraga and Valentina Costa and Marcio Martins and Francisco Rodriguez-Sanchez}, year = {2024},
+    title = {BlueCarbon: Estimation of Organic Carbon Stocks and Sequestration Rates From Soil Core Data}, author = {Nerea Piñeiro-Juncal and Julen Astigarraga and Valentina Costa and Marcio Martins and Francisco Rodriguez-Sanchez}, year = {2024},
     url = {https://github.com/EcologyR/BlueCarbon},